 Note that we're always interested in trying to improve how you can troubleshoot configuration problems.
 If you run into a problem that has you scratching your head, and which there just doesn't seem to be a good way to debug, odds are pretty good that someone else will run into the same problem, too.
-If so, please let the SCons development team know (preferably by filing a bug report or feature request at our project pages at tigris.org) so that we can use your feedback to try to come up with a better way to help you, and others, get the necessary insight into SCons behavior to help identify and fix configuration issues.
+If so, please let the SCons development team know using the contact information at https://scons.org/contact.html so that we can use your feedback to try to come up with a better way to help you, and others, get the necessary insight into SCons behavior to help identify and fix configuration issues.

-29.1.
+28.1.
 Why is That Target Being Rebuilt? the -- debug=explain Option